sashakid/ios-guide/README.md

 As a function parameter with explicit capture semantics and inferred parameters / return type: array.sort({ [unowned self] in return item1 < item2 })

-# Рандомные вопросы и задачи
+# Общие вопросы и задачи
 ## Inout parameters, pass by value, pass by reference
 When you pass a variable to a function, you are passing a copy of its value to the function instead of your variable itself.
 If you modified the value of the variable in your function and you printed it when the function is done executing, you'd see the variable still has the original value you originally gave it.